-Hope Youth Center and Pham’s Rice Bowl Are Caring for Community Kids at Midtown Global Market
+Hope Youth Center and Pham's Rice Bowl - Caring for Kids at Midtown Global Market

 Minnesota Central Kitchen, an initiative of Second Harvest Heartland, is working to address the hunger divide by delivering food directly to communities of color.
 Through collaborating with organizations like the Hope Youth Center and Pham’s Rice Bowl, they are getting food where it’s needed most.